Skip to main content

 Are solar panels worth adding to a portable power station?

 Yes, if you camp often, travel off-grid, or want another way to recharge during extended outages.
-Solar is especially helpful when wall charging is unavailable for a long period.
+Solar is especially helpful when wall charging is unavailable for a long period, but it does not replace Wh planning.
 It is less important for buyers who mainly use the station at home and can easily recharge from AC power between uses.

 Featured Articles